 Nominations for the 2016 National Trust Queensland Heritage Awards will now close on Friday 16 December 2016.

-Award Categories Nomination Information and Conditions of Entry will be available soon.
+Award Categories Nomination Information and Conditions of Entry (Achievement Awards):

 At the National Trust of Queensland AGM in September 1974, it was moved that a John Herbert Award be awarded annually for ‘a meritorious restoration or presentation project.’

 The first John Herbert Award was presented in September 1975 to the Goondiwindi Town Council for the restoration of the Goondiwindi Customs House.